Get the latest strategies to protect your revenue in your inbox

 Phishing scams

-Users may stumble upon a fake app by clicking on a webpage.
+Users may stumble upon a fake app by clicking on an illigitimate webpage.
 This is one of the most common ways scammers direct users towards their fake apps.
 Once users have clicked on the dodgy link, scammers can distribute their fake apps and start to steal sensitive information to use for criminal purposes.

 Third-party app stores